 - How we support children transferring to school

 Our main feeder school is Menheniot Primary.
-We have an excellent transition process and strong links with Menheniot Primary school- especially with the reception class.
+We have an excellent transition process and strong links with Menheniot Primary school- especially with the reception class and also Quethiock and the other surrounding Primary Schools.
 We help with the settling in sessions at the new school- whichever one they chose.
 The manager will visit schools and also invite teachers to playgroup to meet the children.
 Learning journeys and communication passports are shared with the reception.
 We make transition photo books with the children and share them, we dress up in school uniforms.
 Parents are always included in all aspects of transition and are always free to discuss transition.

 Learning and development